 The IKGH is another very important international association that was formed in 1981.
 They have been active in the guppy breeding hobby ever since, holding regular shows and competitions all over the world.

-3 Types of Guppies by Species
+3 Types by Species

 There are many wild guppy fish species, but the three most commonly kept types are listed below.